gpratte/jwtauth/README.md

 ### Repository

-The authentication plumbing needs a findByUsername method.
 Add the following to the UserRepository.

 ```
 User findByUsername(String username);